Higher Order Bipartiteness vs Bi-Partitioning in Simplicial Complexes: Higher Order Bipartiteness

 \begin{lemma}

-A branching non-twisting simplicial complex is disorientable if and only in its down dual graph, either all of the edges of an odd cycle correspond to a branching $(N-1)$-simple and/or that odd cycle includes more than one edge corresponding to that branching simplex. \end{lemma} \begin{proof} Similar to the branching bipartite graphs that are already described, for every branching $(N-1)$-simple$\alpha$, in the down dual graph we would have a cycle of length= degree$\alpha$, as well as all cycles with length between three and degree of $\alpha$, such that all of the edges of these cycles correspond to $\alpha$ or its subsets.
+A branching non-twisting simplicial complex is disorientable if and only in its down dual graph, either all of the edges of an odd cycle correspond to a branching $(N-1)$-simple and/or that odd cycle includes more than one edge corresponding to that branching simplex. \end{lemma} \begin{proof} Similar to the branching bipartite graphs that are already described, for every branching $(N-1)$-simple $\alpha$, in the down dual graph we would have a (branching) cycle of length= degree $\alpha$, as well as all (branching) cycles with length between three and degree of $\alpha$, such that all of the edges of these cycles correspond to $\alpha$.
 Therefore, all of the edges corresponding to all of these cycles in the down dual graph are adjacent and get the same sign and when moving to another adjacent edge (that corresponds to another $(N-1)$-simple), the sign is changed.
 Therefore, we might have odd cycles, but they can just be for the branching $(N-1)$-simplexes, and no other fundamental odd cycle will exist.
-Also, when considering general cycles (not necessarily fundamental ones) odd cycle will include more than one edge corresponding to that branching simplex. \end{proof} \item The simplicial complex is non-branching: \begin{lemma} A non-branching simplicial complex is dissorientable if and only if in its down dual graph, all the twisting cycles have odd lengths and all the non-twisting cycles have even lengths. \end{lemma} \begin{proof} It is straightforward to see that for the twisting cycles, the twisted part acts as an extra (hidden) $N$-dimensional simplex where the twisted connection corresponds to two faces of this simplex, with opposite orientations.
-Therefore, every twisted cycle as opposed to simple cycles should have odd length to induce the dissorientability condition along the cycle.
-The rest of the proof will be as before and we omit it here. \end{proof}
+Also, when considering general odd cycles (not necessarily fundamental ones) they might include more than one edge corresponding to that branching simplex. \end{proof} \item The simplicial complex is non-branching and twisting: \begin{lemma} A non-branching simplicial complex is disorientable if and only if in its down dual graph, all the twisting cycles have odd length and all the non-twisting cycles have even length. \end{lemma} \begin{proof} As we saw, in non-branching (disoriantable) simplicial complexes, the down dual graph has no simple cycle of odd length.
+We should show every twisted cycle in the down dual graph should be odd to assure disorientability.
+We note that twisted cycles, by definition, always include two $N$-simplexes inducing the same orientation on their common face.
+We recall that this happens whenever we try to assign orientations on the N-simplexes in such a way that lower-adjacent $N$-simplexes induce opposite orientation on their common face.
+We call this three simplexes the twisted part.
+Lets assume the twisted cycle is as following:\\ $(N-1)$-cycle of length $l$, $\sigma^0_{N-1}, \beta^1_{N} ...,\beta^{l}_{N},\sigma^l_{N-1}$ \\ where $\sigma^0=\sigma^l$ and $\sigma^0 ( \sigma^l)$, $\beta^{1}_{N}$ and $\beta^{l}_{N}$ is the twisting part.